 Indies and the agricole makers are sure raising the bar for overproofs.
 Here’s a lovely still-strength white agricole that just squeaks by the arbitrary bar I set to cut off the wannabes.
 I don’t know how good it is but Facebook chatter suggests it’s intense, smoky, salty and comes with optional extra-length claws to add to the fangs it already has.
 I want one of these for myself.

-I have to get myself one of these.
-This is weapons grade rum, the sort of thing tinpot banana-republic dictators only wish they had in their arsenals to dissuade unwashed insurrectionsists who insist on weird things like, you know, their rights.
-By now Rom Deluxe has morphed into a full blown Indie, and I wonder oif they deliberately seek out rums like this to blow our minds.
+I have to get myself some of these.
+These are all weapons grade rums, the sort of thing tinpot banana-republic dictators only wish they had in their arsenals to dissuade unwashed insurrectionsists who insist on weird things like, you know, their rights.
+By now Rom Deluxe has morphed into a full blown Indie, and I wonder if they deliberately seek out rums like this to blow our minds.
 It’s a full blown Hampden pot still rum from Jamaica, and yes, it’s a high-ester DOK funk bomb as well.
 Go wild.

 If I had to chose the best of the lot I’d have to say the Neisson, the SMWSs and the L’Esprits vie for the top spots, with the Wild Tiger coming in sharp right behind them, and I’d give a fond hat-tip to both the old and new Lemon Harts.
 This is completely subjective of course, and frankly it might be better to start with which is worst and move up from there, rather than try and go via levels of force, as I have done.